portworx/px-docs/knowledgebase/selinux.md

 keywords: portworx, troubleshooting, logs, issue
 sidebar: home_sidebar
 redirect_from: "/selinux.html"
+meta-description: “Are you getting a “No such file or directory” message when you use SELinux?
+Portworx has a solution to resolve the issue.”
 ---

 ## "No such file or directory" message when running on SELinux